dagon666/napi/README.md

 This script is a napiprojekt.pl client written in bash.
 It automatically downloads subtitles from napiprojekt.pl database basing on the video file.

-This script works on OS X as well.
+This script works on Linux & OS X systems.
+It has very limited requirements and is mostly depending on bash and coreutils (which should be available on most modern systems, no perl or python is required).

 Usage example:
 ==============